Automated control system of troops "Andromeda-D"

 The first, the “installation” party of the Andromeda-D system was operated during the combat training activities in the same 76 SDA.

-As a result of this operation, significant changes and improvements were made to the set of hardware, software and equipment.
-Officials of the command of the Airborne Forces, the management of the division and regiments, for work in the field received new automated workstations (AWS), created on the basis of secure PC ES-1866 with a 17-inch monitor and built-in video cameras.
+As a result of this operation, significant changes and improvements were made to the hardware and software and equipment.
+The officials of the Airborne Forces command, division and regiment management, for work in field conditions received new automated workstations (AWP), created on the basis of protected PC ES-1866 with a 17-inch monitor and built-in video cameras.

-Ergonomics have also been improved and the overall weight of the equipment that is part of the field control posts has been reduced.
-The software products used in the system have undergone significant revisions.
+The ergonomics were also improved and the overall weight of the equipment included in the field control points was reduced.
+The software products used in the system were significantly reworked.
 Moreover, all this was done quite quickly - during the spring and summer of 2011.

-And, finally, in August - September, we managed to "try" the operation of the complex with the participation of the entire "vertical of power" from the commander of the Airborne Forces to the squad and the soldier.
+And finally, in August-September, we were able to “test” the operation of the complex with the participation of the entire “vertical of power” from the Airborne Forces commander to the squad and soldier.

 Iron…